 ~Para la traducción al español, haga clic aquí~

-Join us for the first conversation in our Empowering Women in Today’s World series, co-presented by The New School at Commonweal and the Mesa Refuge.
-Live Spanish translation will be available during the webinar.
+This is the third and last conversation in our Empowering Women in Today’s World series, co-presented by The New School at Commonweal and the Mesa Refuge.
+Live Spanish translation will be available for the webinar.

 10:00 am PDT - 11:30 am PDT